 6. Be prepared to say “no”

-Salary discussions in interviews are not something to be taken lightly.
+Don’t take salary discussions in interviews lightly.
 They require preparation and a bit of practice.
 Preparing yourself using these points as a checklist you should already be in a better position to negotiate your next salary.